zhermin/cardscanner/README.md

 - Simple to implement and understand, will help when writing the custom functions to do edge detection on mobile devices
 - Uses the OpenCV library, which has support for both Python and C++, allowing a smoother transition to the custom Android APK POC
 - Dim lighting is not as bad compared to glares as the edges can still be differentiated from the background
-- Able to use corner detection to make the detection more robust (although using corners alone will be worse than edge detection)
+- If colours of the card borders are similar to the background, it will be harder to detect but still possible if parameters tuned to be sensitive

 ### Cons
-- If colours of the card borders are similar to the background, it is very hard to detect the card
+- Glare or strong light reflections causing the video feed to be completely white will hinder the detection
-- Glare or strong light reflections causing the video feed to be completely white will also hinder the detection
+- If someone is holding the card in their hand or is generally in a noisy background, it can be hard to detect as well
-- Because only edges are detected, if the card face is blocked by objects, it would still be detected as a card as long as the 4 edges are visible and unblocked
+    - We can prompt user to place the card flat on a surface before scanning
-- False positives can appear quite often despite some parameter tuning, which means further filtering is required, for example Card Type classification
+- The "corner" detection method also detects curves, which can cause false positives for the corners even if a corner is blocked
-- The "corner" detection method also detects curves, which causes a lot of false positives for the corners, much more than for edges
+    - This can be somewhat mitigated by adding the short delay before auto capture (some number of consecutive valid frames)

 ## Setup